 The most common ones include:

 - Obstruction 0.3%

 - Death 0.25%

 As with all surgical weight-loss programs, it is imperative that sleeve patients adhere to a strict postoperative diet.
 Patients must stick to a liquid-based diet for 2 weeks after surgery; 4-6 weeks after the operation, patients graduate to a 600-800 calorie/ day solid diet.
 Once goal weight is achieved, usually 1-2 years after surgery, most patients can consume about 1000-1200 calories per day.

-Thank you for visiting CHI Memorial Metabolic and Bariatric Care.
-We are a group of weight loss experts, led by Dr. Jaime Ponce, who focus on a complete program for our patients to lose weight.
-We are committed not only to a successful procedure - including gastric sleeve, gastric band, gastric bypass, revisions and weight loss balloons - but also in an aftercare program that gives you the best chance for success.
+Thank you for considering CHI Memorial Metabolic and Bariatric Care.
+We are committed not only to a successful procedure – including gastric sleeve, gastric band, gastric bypass and revisions – but also in an aftercare program that gives you the best chance for success.